The Kanban Method: Go With the Flow

 But how does an established company, with a long history of specific workplace practices and relationships, streamline itself?
 Can an old dog learn new tricks?

 One of many potential solutions is the Kanban method; a deceptively simple method that has managed to completely and utterly transform companies—oftentimes giant corporations—from hulking, inefficient behemoths into agile, seamless task squads.

 Kanban literally translates to “signboard” and is a Japanese term for “visual signalization.”
 The method implements a visual representation of a team’s tasks and goals, with the ultimate goal of improving workflow and delivery time.

-Because of its simplicity, any person or company can begin the Kanban implementation process, without having to stress about backing a dump truck filled with cash directly into the lap of some synergy guru.
+It's Kanban's simplicity which distinguishes it from other visual organization methods such as mind mapping—any person or company can begin the Kanban implementation process, without having to stress about backing a dump truck filled with cash directly into the lap of some synergy guru.
 While the Kanban method is used in many useful productivity apps (such as Asana or Trello), if you have a board, a stack of Post-It notes, and a group of people willing to engage, then you have all the necessary elements to Kanban your flow.

 helped reduce the company’s median cycle time by 21% with the introduction of Kanban.

 Most companies that successfully implement Kanban see these kinds of improvements, and sometimes they can be even more substantial.
 What’s more, the Kanban method can work for any company, from assembly line to SaaS to names like Pixar, Zara, Spotify, Microsoft’s Xbox Division.